The countdown to Christmas instils a mix of stress and excitement in all of us.

 6. Secret Santa Tombola

 It’s happened to all of us.
 We agree to participate in the office Secret Santa, only to get paired with someone we don’t know the slightest thing about.
 Luckily, Secret Santa Tombola has your back.
 The app asks you a series of questions, and uses it’s sixth sense to recommend a gift.
+Not started with your Secret Santa planning?
+No stress, use our Secret Santa form template to organize the office.

 7. Good Food